AbsaOSS/spot/README.md

 ### Multicluster configuration
 It is possible to monitor multiple clusters (each with its own Spark History server) with Spot.
-In such case there is a separate Spot crawler process for each Spark History server (and optionally Menas).
+For this scenario a separate Spot crawler process needs to be running for each Spark History server (and optionally Menas).
-Each such process writes to its own set of indexes within the same elasticsearch instance.
+Each process writes to its own set of indexes within the same elasticsearch instance.
 If the index names follow the defined pattern (spot\_\<raw/agg/err\>\_\<cluster_name\>\_\<id\>) the data can be visualized in Kibana using the setup provided in [Kibana directory](spot/kibana/).
-There the data can be filtered by history_host.keyword when needed.
+There the data can be filtered by history_host.keyword if required.

 ### Running Crawler
 `cd spot/crawler`